ARTbio/startbio/docs/R-IOC/r09_viz_ggplot2.md

 p_box
 ```

-Please check the [reference manual](https://ggplot2.tidyverse.org/reference/index.html) of `ggplot2` for the documentation of all functions.
+Please check the official [reference manual](https://ggplot2.tidyverse.org/reference/index.html) of `ggplot2` for the documentation of all functions.
 For more examples, please check:

 * [chapter 5](https://egallic.fr/Enseignement/R/Book/graphiques.html) of a R course notes from the Aix-Marseille Université
 * [chapters 2 and 3](https://bookdown.org/ansellbr/WEHI_tidyR_course_book/making-beautiful-plots.html) of Brendan's book

 ## Volcano Plot & Heatmap

-The volcano plot and the heatmap are two widely used figure type to show biological research results.
+The volcano plot and the heatmap are two widely used figure types to show biological research results.

 Check the chapter [19.11](https://biocorecrg.github.io/CRG_RIntroduction/volcano-plots.html) of Sarah's book
-for a concrete example of how to build a Volcano plot for differentially expression analysis results.
+for a concrete example of how to build a Volcano plot for differential expression analysis results.

 Heatmap need a bit more data manipulation before draw it with ggplot2.
 For instance, we want to visualize a set of 10 genes of 6 samples (3 control and 3 treated):